odin-lang/odin-lang.org/content/docs/overview.md

 	orientation: quaternion128,
 }
 ```
-It can used like this:
+It can be used like this:
 ```odin
 foo :: proc(entity: ^Entity) {
 	fmt.println(entity.position.x, entity.position.y, entity.position.z)